liamlaverty/UmbracoAI/.rulesync/rules/04-frontend.md

 ## Umbraco Templates

-* When creating Umbraco Templates, this must be done via the Umbraco Template MCP tools.
+* When creating Umbraco Templates, this must be done via usync.
 * After Umbraco Templates have been created, modifying the cshtml file content directly via the file system is acceptable.
 * Rendering Umbraco content in the cshtml files DO NOT require additional plugins.
   * Even for markdown editors, etc...
 Umbraco has all of the functionality built in to render this correctly using the standard syntax: `@Model.Value("propertyName")`.